Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 1. Use method **POST**.
 2. The relative path should be "/text/blocklists/{blocklistName}:addBlockItems?api-version=2023-04-30-preview".
 3. In the url path  parameter, enter the **blocklistName** that you want to add (in our example, **1234**).
-4. In the description parameter, enter the description (in our example: this is a sample item ), the maximum length of dscritpion is 1024 characters.
+4. In the description parameter, enter the description (in our example: this is a sample item ), the maximum length of descritpion is 1024 characters.
 5. In the text parameter, enter the blockterm (in our example: idiot ), we support **array of blockItems** to add, the maximum length of blockitem is 128 characters.
 6. Substitute `<Endpoint>` with your endpoint.
 7. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.